josephnilo/validate_srt_script/README.md

 pipenv run python validate_srt.py -h
 ```

+## Project Structure

+The project has been refactored for better maintainability:

+*   `validate_srt.py`: The main command-line interface and entry point.
+*   `validator/`: A package containing the core logic.
+    *   `models.py`: Defines the `ValidationError` data class.
+    *   `io.py`: Handles file reading and writing.
+    *   `rules.py`: Contains all the validation logic.
+    *   `fixer.py`: Contains the auto-fixing logic.
+*   `test_validate_srt.py`: Contains the `pytest` unit tests for all functionality.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs, feature requests, or improvements.
-(You can add more specific contribution guidelines here if you like).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.